mahowik/stock-profit-scanner/README.md

 Stock profit scanner was created to find optimal points (% threshold from local MIN/MAX) to buy/sell stocks (like S&P500, Nasdaq etc) and outperform the market or time the market.
 What is not possible in theory :)

-DISCLAMER: IT'S NOT A RECOMMENDATION FOR TRADE!
+DISCLAIMER: IT'S NOT A RECOMMENDATION FOR TRADE!
 USE THIS FOR YOUR OWN RESPONSIBILITY AND RISK!!!

 ### S&P 500 output example:
 - Historical stock data resource: spy.csv